dankelley/oce/inst/joss/paper.md

 by finding bugs, suggesting new features, and providing us with manufacturers' documentation about data formats for various oceanographic instruments.
-In addition, we thank the editor and reviewers of this manuscript, for their patience during the submission process.
+In addition, we thank the editor and reviewers of this manuscript, for their insights and also for their patience during the submission process.

 # References